sdzx-1/troupe/README.md

 zig build sendfile
 ```

 Alice sends a file to Bob over a TCP connection.
 Data is streamed in 4 KB chunks.
-After every 20 MB of data, or when the file ends, the sender sends a hash of the transmitted data; the receiver independently computes the hash and reports whether it matches, enabling early detection of corruption.
+After every 20 MiB of data, or when the file ends, the sender sends a hash of the transmitted data; the receiver independently computes the hash and reports whether it matches, enabling early detection of corruption.

 This example demonstrates real-world protocol design with Troupe:
 - **Self-looping state for streaming**: `Send.send: Data([]const u8, @This())` — the `Send` state references itself, forming a cycle in the state graph that supports arbitrary-length data transfer.
 This is the pattern for any streaming protocol.
 - **State template as protocol subroutine**: `CheckHash(A, B)` is not a single fixed state but a **parameterized state template**.
 It accepts two type parameters — the success continuation `A` and the failure continuation `B` — and is instantiated twice with different continuations: `CheckHash(@This(), Failed)` for periodic checkpoints (continue sending on success), and `CheckHash(Successed, Failed)` for the final chunk (exit on success).
 - **Receiver-driven integrity verification**: The sender commits to a hash; the receiver independently computes the hash and reports the result.
 The `CheckHash` state reverses sender/receiver roles: the verification result flows from receiver back to sender.
-- **Multi-state exit semantics**: `CheckHash` has two branches (`Successed` / `Failed`), each connecting to a different continuation path.
+- **Multi-state exit semantics**: `CheckHash` has two branches (`succeeded` / `failed`), each connecting to a different continuation path.
 This satisfies the branch notification rule: since both roles are internal, `receiver.len` must be 1.
 - **TCP StreamChannel**: Unlike the in-memory channel used in other examples, sendfile runs over real TCP sockets, demonstrating that the channel abstraction is transparent to protocol logic.
 The same protocol definition works with any channel implementation.

 **A closer look at the `Send` state** — the most insightful part of this protocol is its type definition: